lukecbutler/HawkAI/README.md

 ## 🚀 Key Features

 * **Semantic Vector Search:** Uses high-dimensional vector embeddings (`embedding-001`) to find matches based on *meaning* and *sentiment*, not just keyword overlap.
-* **Context-Aware Analysis:** Retrieves the single most relevant student narrative and feeds it into **Google's Gemini 1.5 Flash** model to generate a custom analysis.
+* **Context-Aware Analysis:** Retrieves the single most relevant student narrative and feeds it into **Google's Gemini 2.5 Pro** model to generate a custom analysis.
 * **Automated Pipeline:** Custom ETL (Extract, Transform, Load) scripts to ingest, clean, and embed hundreds of unstructured `.docx` and `.pdf` documents.
 * **Optimized Performance:** Implements a caching system (JSON/Pickle) to ensure sub-second query speeds on lightweight hardware (deployed on PythonAnywhere).